 - Roasted chicken breast slices (2 ounces) on a whole-grain roll with mustard

-- Mixed green salad with balsamic vinegar and olive oil dressing
+- Mixed green salad with vegetables, 1 tablespoon nuts, and balsamic vinegar and olive oil dressing

 - 1 cup fresh cherries

 - 1/2 to 1 cup whole-grain pasta with olive oil and lemon pepper

 - Low-fat yogurt

 Following a gout diet can help limit uric acid production and increase its elimination.
 A gout diet isn't likely to lower the uric acid concentration in your blood enough to treat your gout without medication.
 But it may help decrease the number of attacks and limit their severity.

 Following a gout diet, along with limiting calories and getting regular exercise, can also improve your overall health by helping you achieve and maintain a healthy weight.